yoriiis/npm-package-boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: "🐛 Bug report"
+about: Create a report to help us improve
+labels: bug
+---

-## Description
+## 🐛 Bug Report

 Briefly describe the issue.
 Include a [reduced test case](https://css-tricks.com/reduced-test-cases/) if possible (CodePen or another).

 ## Steps to reproduce

 Explain in detail the exact steps necessary to reproduce the issue.
-1.
-2.
+1. 2.
 3.

 ## Results